 However, there are some disadvantages of pinch valves like

-- The pinch valve is not suitable for high-temperature applications as elastomeric material have limitation on temperature resistance.
+- The pinch valve is not suitable for high-temperature applications as elastomeric material has a limitation on temperature resistance.

 - The rubber sleeve can collapse or deform on high-pressure differential and the valve may not open fully.